Vision, Mission and Values – Towards a Carbon-Neutral World

 NH3 Electrosynthesis.
 Electrosynthesis of green ammonia is an innovative technology that allows for the production of ammonia using renewable energy sources.
 The process involves the use of an electrolyzer to generate ammonia directly in the electrode by the electrochemical reduction of nitrogen or nitrate ions.
 It could replace the well-known, but also quite costly and arduous, Haber-Bosch process to produce ammonia.
 This technology offers several advantages, including a reduction in greenhouse gas emissions, improved energy efficiency, and the potential for decentralized production systems.
 Compared to conventional ammonia production, the electrosynthesis of green ammonia has several challenges that need to be addressed to make it economically viable.
 These challenges include improving the efficiency of the electrolyzer, reducing the cost of production, and developing new methods for capturing and storing nitrogen gas.
 To overcome these challenges, researchers are exploring new materials and catalysts to improve the performance of the electrolyzer, optimizing operating conditions to increase efficiency, and developing innovative approaches for nitrogen capture and storage.
 Additionally, policies and regulations are needed to support the development and deployment of this technology.
 The production of green ammonia has the potential to revolutionize the agricultural sector by providing a clean and sustainable source of fertilizer.
 It can also be used as a clean fuel for transportation and industrial applications.
 However, successful deployment of this technology will require collaboration between industry, government, and research institutions.
 The potential benefits of the electrosynthesis of green ammonia are substantial, and research efforts in this area are rapidly advancing.
 With continued innovation and investment, this technology has the potential to contribute significantly to a more sustainable and low-carbon future.

-CO2 Reduction Reaction.
+Electrochemical Reduction of CO2.
 The electrochemical reduction of CO2 is a promising technology that allows the conversion of carbon dioxide emissions into valuable products through the application of electricity.
 This process involves the use of an electrolytic cell that uses renewable electricity to reduce CO2 to form chemical products like hydrocarbons, alcohols, and other chemicals.
 Compared to traditional methods of CO2 reduction, the electrochemical process has several advantages, including mild reaction conditions, high selectivity for desired products, and the potential to use intermittent renewable electricity sources.
 However, there are several challenges that need to be addressed, such as improving the efficiency of the process, reducing its cost, and addressing issues related to scalability.
 One of the main challenges in the electrochemical reduction of CO2 is to develop efficient and selective catalysts that can promote the desired chemical reactions.
 Researchers are exploring different catalyst materials, such as metals, metal alloys, and metal oxides, to improve the performance of the electrochemical cells.
 Another challenge is the integration of renewable energy sources, such as solar or wind power, to power the electrochemical cells.
 The use of renewable energy sources can increase the sustainability of the electrochemical reduction of CO2 by reducing the carbon footprint of the process.
 The electrochemical reduction of CO2 has the potential to revolutionize various industries, including transportation, chemical production, and agriculture, by reducing their carbon footprint.
 Moreover, this technology can contribute to climate change mitigation by reducing greenhouse gas emissions.
 To achieve the widespread adoption of this technology, supportive policies and regulations are required to incentivize investment in research and development, and to facilitate the deployment of electrochemical reduction facilities.
 In conclusion, the electrochemical reduction of CO2 is a promising technology that offers several advantages over traditional methods of CO2 reduction.
 Research efforts in this field are advancing rapidly, and with continued innovation and investment, this technology has the potential to contribute significantly to a more sustainable and low-carbon future.